Children of Paradise: Plot summary

 Later that night, Baptiste catches sight of Garance with Lacenaire and his accomplices in a seedy restaurant/dancehall, "Le Rouge Gorge" (a pun: this means "The Robin" or "The Red Breast", but literally translates as "The Red Throat", a reference to the previous owner's throat having been slit).
 When he invites Garance to dance, he is thrown out of the restaurant by Avril, one of Lacenaire's thugs.
 He turns the situation around and leaves with Garance, for whom he finds a room at the same boarding house where he and Frédérick live.
 After declaring his love, Baptiste flees Garance's room when she says she doesn't feel the same way, despite her clear invitation to stay.
 When Frédérick hears Garance singing in her room, which is next to his, he quickly joins her.

-Baptiste becomes the star of the Funambules; fuelled by his passion, he writes several very popular pantomimes, performing with Garance and Frédérick, who have become lovers.
+Baptiste becomes the star of the Funambules; fuelled by his passion, he writes several very popular pantomimes, performing with Garance and Frédérick, who are now lovers.
 Baptiste is tormented by their affair, while Nathalie, who is convinced that she and Baptiste are "made for each other", suffers from his lack of love for her.

-Garance is visited in her dressing room by the Count Édouard de Montray, a wealthy and cynical dandy who offers her his fortune if she will agree to become his mistress.
+Garance is visited in her dressing room by the Count Édouard de Montray, a wealthy and cynical dandy who offers her his fortune if she will agree to be his mistress.
 Garance is repelled by him and mockingly rejects his proposition.
-The count nonetheless offers her his protection if the need were to arise.
+The Count nonetheless offers her his protection if the need were to arise.
 She is later unjustly suspected of complicity in an abortive robbery and murder attempt by Lacenaire and Avril.
 To avoid arrest she is forced to appeal to Count Édouard for protection.
 The first part of the film comes to an end with this development.